Skip to main content

 Why we exist

 With waiting times stretching into years and limited access to youth-appropriate support, too many people are left without timely, safe, and affirming care.
-Anne was created to help fill that gap.
-Not to replace the NHS, but to offer a community-focused solution that helps people access essential care without waiting years.
+Anne Health was created to help fill that gap.

 How our pricing works

-Providing safe, high-quality gender-affirming care requires clinical expertise, strong governance, and specialist support.
-Your membership fees cover the actual cost of delivering care, including:
+Facilitating safe, high-quality gender-affirming care requires clinical expertise, strong governance, and specialist support.

 • Clinician time with doctors, nurses, and care coordinators